N0-C0M/Serenada/push-notifications.md

 ## Data retention
 - Snapshots are encrypted and stored under `DATA_DIR/snapshots`.
-- TTL cleanup removes files older than 10 minutes.
+- Cleanup runs on snapshot upload and removes files older than 10 minutes.
 - No deletion-on-first-fetch to allow multiple subscribers.

 ## Limitations